lunfman/hero-image-component/README.md

 `titleFontSize`: font size
 `titleWeight`: font weight

-## HeroSubTitle - component which can be used inside of the HeroImage after Title for description or another purpose.
+### HeroSubTitle - component which can be used inside of the HeroImage after Title for description or another purpose.

-Optional Props:
-`titleFontSize`: font size
-`titleWeight`: font weight
+Has the same props as HeroTitle